hellbox/srob-migration/content/reviews/poking-at-death-with-a-long-stick.md

 name = "Poking at death with a long stick" title = "Poking at death with a long stick" dek = "Abigail Thomas does brave work looking at the things nobody wants to look at.
-But why should the living want to read writing about death and loss?" type = "Review"facebookauto = "What is it about death?
+But why should the living want to read writing about death and loss?" type = "Review" facebookauto = "What is it about death?
 Bonnie J Rough pokes a long stick at Abigail Thomas' latest book, out in paperback tomorrow." twitterauto = "What is it about death? @BonnieJRough pokes a long stick at Abigail Thomas' latest book, out in paperback tomorrow." reviews_byline = ["writers/bonnie-j-rough.md"] reviews_books = ["books/what-comes-next-and-how-to-like-it.md"]